Darksword 1351 - FŽanor's Two Handed Sword (sharpened)

 Materials and Construction

 FREE SHIPPING to the USA and Canada from Manufacturers warehouse in Quebec, Canada via Fed Ex.
-Please allow up to a week for sharpening and shipping.
-We apologize for the inconvenience, but due to the extreme shipping costs Darksword Armory swords can no longer be shipped to non USA or Canadian addresses.
+We apologize for the inconvenience, but due to the extreme shipping costs Darksword Armory swords can no longer be shipped outside of North America (USA and Canadian Orders only)

 Featured positive reviews: